-presented both in publications and at a number of scientific conferences over the past two years, including at the major international Alzheimer's conference CTAD at the end of October 2023.
+years, including at the major international Alzheimer's conference CTAD in 2023.
 At the conference Eisai also presented the results of its Phase I clinical drug candidate E2511, which they are developing as a disease-modifying treatment for neurodegenerative diseases such as Alzheimer's.
 The compound has a similar target mechanism as ACD856, which strengthens the validation of the NeuroRestore platform.
-However, ACD856 has a broader effect profile than E2511 and, in addition to potentially disease-modifying effects, also exhibits memory-enhancing and antidepressant effects, which the company sees as a clear differentiation.
+However, ACD856 has a broader effect profile than E2511 and, in addition to potential disease-modifying effects, also exhibits memory-enhancing and antidepressant effects, which the company sees as a clear differentiation.

-In March 2024, the company presented new preclinical data on ACD856 demonstrating that the substance serves as a "biased" positive allosteric modulator (PAM), i.e. that the substance potentiates certain signaling pathways but not others, which means that the substance can have potent effects while maintaining a good safety profile.
+In March 2024, the company presented new preclinical data on ACD856 demonstrating that the substance functions as a "biased" positive allosteric modulator (PAM), i.e. that the substance potentiates certain signaling pathways but not others, which means that the substance can have potent effects while maintaining a good safety profile.
 The results show that ACD856 can stimulate nerve cell growth, which is important for communication between nerve cells.
 In addition, the substance improves memory and learning ability in preclinical models.
 However, pain signaling is not affected, indicating a selective stimulation of specific signaling pathways.